Bridging visa is the “bridge” between 2 substantive visas in Australia. But what it actually means and in which cases you need a bridging visa?

 First and foremost, why do you need a bridging visa in Australia?

 You need a bridging visa in order to remain legal in the country while your new visa application is being processed.
-If your status is unlawful non-citizen, you may experience major issues such as: risk of being deported from Australia; ban for another visa for three years after you leave Australia; or you might be in debt to the Australian Government because of the costs on your removal.
+If your status is unlawful non-citizen, you may experience major issues such as the risk of being deported from Australia; ban for another visa for three years after you leave Australia, or you might be in debt to the Australian Government because of the costs on your removal.

 What’s a Bridging Visa?